rhine3/audiomoth-guide/guide.md

 ### Recorder positioning
 Some things to keep in mind when positioning recorders in the field:

-* If putting on a tree: tree size affects recording quality.
+* If putting on a tree: the larger the tree is, the more it blocks sound from arriving in all directions.
 In general, you want a tree that is not huge, but is study enough that the AudioMoth won't be jostled by wind.
-* You may want to camouflage your recorders.
+* You may want to [camouflage](#camouflage) your recorders.
 Black straps stand out against trees.
 If you are putting your recorders in an area that people walk around in, try to position them so they can't be seen from nearby roads or trails.
+* You may want to avoid placing AudioMoths in direct sunlight, as their enclosures may heat up and the sun may wear down plastic, duct tape, camouflage, etc.

 ### Pre-selecting locations
 You can use tools like ArcGIS and Google Maps to pre-identify potential locations at which to place your recorders.
 Lauren Schricker ([website](https://mountainlauren.weebly.com/) - [Twitter](https://twitter.com/mountain_laur)) developed this method of pre-positioning locations of recorders for deployments: